lingtalfi/laws/README.md

 Naming suggestions
 ====================
-For viewIds, use simple page names: maintenance, error, product_page (instead of module prefixed names like MyModule_maintenance, HerModule_error, ...).
+For viewIds, use simple page names: maintenance, error, productPage (instead of module prefixed names like MyModule_maintenance, HerModule_error, ...).
 Multiple modules providing the same viewId should be because you have the option of which module to choose, not because there is a semantical conflict.